rubyrider/clomp/README.md

 # Tread [![CircleCI](https://circleci.com/gh/rubyrider/tread.svg?style=svg)](https://circleci.com/gh/rubyrider/tread)

-**The Railway gem provides a smooth, lightweight, productive and reusable way to build an operation using Railway oriented programing paradigm.**
+**Tread gem provides a smooth, lightweight, productive and reusable way to build an operation using Railway oriented programing paradigm.**
 Tread will give you an easy interface to complete your service operation.
 You can use it with any framework or plain ruby object.
 ## Installation